borgbackup/borgbackup.github.io/releases/index.rst

 Borg 2.0
 --------

-Borg 2.0 is currently in testing - do not use it for production.
+Borg 2.0 is currently in testing — do not use it in production.

 - `borg 2.0 news overview (preliminary) <borg-2.0.html>`_
 - `Documentation <https://borgbackup.readthedocs.io/en/master/>`__